biicode/docs/hardware/rpi/linux.rst

 	$ sudo apt-get install ia32-libs-multiarch
 	$ sudo apt-get install ia32-libs

-Download Raspberry cross-compiler tools
+Download the Raspberry Pi cross-compiler tools
 ---------------------------------------

-Now, clone the Raspberry Pi repository with linux cross-compilers from github (you might need to install git with ''$ sudo apt-get install git'').
+Now, clone the Raspberry Pi repository with linux cross-compilers from Github (you might need to install git with ``$ sudo apt-get install git``).

 .. code-block:: bash

-	$sudo apt-get install git-core
+	$ sudo apt-get install git-core
 	$ cd /usr/local
 	$ sudo git clone https://github.com/raspberrypi/tools.git

-You don't need to compile or install anything.
-You can choose other directory where to clone `raspberry tools <https://github.com/raspberrypi/tools>`_ but then you will need to take it into account in next step when updating :ref:`environment.bii <layouts>`.
+You don't need to compile or install anything else.
+You can choose other directory where to clone the `raspberry tools <https://github.com/raspberrypi/tools>`_, but then you will need to take it into account in the next step when updating the :ref:`environment.bii <layouts>` file.

 Finally, you need to install biicode.
-Go to :ref:`Installations and setup <installation>` for instructions.
+Visit :ref:`Installation and setup <installation>` for instructions.

 Once you have installed biicode, you can proceed to :ref:`configure your biicode raspberry project <config_raspberry_ws>`.